 Email address: LDreferrals@covwarkpt.nhs.uk

-The multidisciplinary teams offer services to adults with a learning disability, and comprise of Psychiatrists, Psychologists, Community Nurses, Occupational Therapist, Physiotherapists, Support Workers, Speech and Language Therapy.
-Music and Art Therapy are also available in some areas.
+The multidisciplinary teams offer services to adults with a learning disability, and comprise of psychiatrists, psychologists, community nurses, occupational therapists, physiotherapists, support workers, and speech and language therapists.
+Music and art therapy is also available in some areas.

 North Warwickshire - The Loft, Manor Court Road, Nuneaton, CV11 5HX